MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

 ms.custom: sap:Issue with Pacemaker clustering, and fencing
 ---

-#  Troubleshoot issues related to cluster resources or services in RHEL Pacemaker Cluster Azure
+#  Troubleshoot issues related to cluster resources or services in RHEL(RedHat Enterprise Linux) Pacemaker Cluster Azure

 **Applies to:** :heavy_check_mark: Linux VMs

-This article lists the common causes of startup issues for RHEL pacemaker cluster resources or services and offers guidance for identification of cause and resolution for the issues.
+This article lists the common causes of startup issues for RHEL(RedHat Enterprise Linux) pacemaker cluster resources or services and offers guidance for identification of cause and resolution for the issues.

 # Scenario 1: Unable to start cluster service due to quorum